 Short Term Rental Study and Proposed Zoning Amendments

 Saint Paul is studying short term rentals and considering how to more effectively regulate them, as they are currently illegal under Saint Paul zoning code.
 A short term rental is a house, apartment, bedroom, or even couch rented for less than 30 days and typically booked on websites like Airbnb and VRBO.
+In an effort to capture what this part of our community looks like, Airbnb has created an overview of the demographic information of their hosts and renters in Saint Paul.

 As part of this work, the Saint Paul Department of Safety and Inspections is developing licensing regulations to fit with the new proposed zoning regulations.
 This licensing information will be posted here when it is available for review.
 The City Council will review and adopt zoning and licensing regulations, and City Council action is anticipated to occur in summer 2017.